telerik/ajax-docs/controls/listbox/how-to/use-radcontextmenu-with-radlistbox.md

 ---
 title: Use RadContextMenu with RadListBox
-page_title: Use RadContextMenu with RadListBox | UI for ASP.NET AJAX Documentation
+page_title: Use RadContextMenu with RadListBox | RadListBox for ASP.NET AJAX Documentation
 description: Use RadContextMenu with RadListBox
 slug: listbox/how-to/use-radcontextmenu-with-radlistbox
 tags: use,radcontextmenu,with,radlistbox